 Brief History of Syabrubesi, Nepal

 According to locals, Syabrubesi was formed around 200 years ago.
 It was originally part of the salt trade route running from Nepal to Tibet.
 About 30-40 years ago (in the 1980’s), the road was built for stone mining from Ganesh Himal.
-Ganesh Himal had special gems that were being mined by India.
-After the road opened, trekkers began showing up around the early 2000’s.
+Ganesh Himal had special gems that were being mined by India and slowly trekkers began to show up.
+After the road opened, trekking became more popular in the early 2000’s.
 Shortly after that, tea houses formed as a place for them to sleep.

 The first thing you notice when coming to Syabrubesi is the insane amount of police checkpoints, some of which require you to empty your bag entirely.
 It turns out that a few people were caught smuggling gold between China and Nepal without paying taxes.
 Now, each car is stopped and checked to ensure no smugglers make it across the border.